Angioplasty and stents

 A shorter video on coronary angioplasty(external link) can be watched on YouTube.

 It's normal to have some bruising around the site and for it to be slightly tender.
 If you experience discomfort at the site, inform the nurse and you will be given pain relief.
-You may feel a small lump where the sheath was inserted, but this should disappear over the next few months.
+You may feel a small lump where the catheter was inserted, but this should disappear over the next few months.
 If this increases in size or becomes painful, seek medical advice.

 After an angioplasty you may go home that evening or stay the night in hospital and go home the following day.
 You will need to arrange for someone to take you home.